nocturn9x/nimkalc/README.md

 - `%` for modulo division
 - `^` for exponentiation
 - unary `-` for negation
-- Arbitrarily nested parentheses (__not__ empty ones!) to enforce precedence

 ## Exceptions

-NimKalc defines 2 exceptions:
+NimKalc defines various exceptions:
+- `NimKalcException` is a generic superclass for all errors
-- `ParseError` is used when the expression is invalid
+- `ParseError` is used when the expression is syntactically invalid
 - `MathError` is used when there is an arithmetical error such as division by 0 or domain errors (e.g. `log(0)`)
+- `EvaluationError` is used when the runtime evaluation of an expression fails (e.g. trying to call something that isn't a function)

 ## Design

 NimKalc treats all numerical values as `float` to simplify the implementation of the underlying operators.
 To tell integers from floating point numbers the `AstNode` object has a `kind` discriminant which will be equal to `NodeKind.Integer` for ints and `NodeKind.Float` for decimals.
-It is advised that you take this into account when using the library
+It is advised that you take this into account when using the library, since integers might start losing precision when converted from their float counterpart due to the difference of the two types.
+Everything should be fine as long as the value doesn't exceed 2 ^ 53, though

 __Note__: The string representation of integer nodes won't show the decimal part for clarity

+Some other notable design choices (due to the underlying simplicity of the language we parse) are as follows:
+- Identifiers are checked when tokenizing, since they're all constant
+- Mathematical constants are immediately mapped to their real values when tokenizing with no intermediate steps or tokens
+- Type errors (such as trying to call an integer) are detected statically at parse time

 ## String representations

 All of NimKalc's objects implement the `$` operator and are therefore printable.
 Integer nodes will look like `Integer(x)`, while floats are represented with `Float(x.x)`.
 Unary operators print as `Unary(operator, right)`, while binary operators print as `Binary(left, operator, right)`.
 Parenthesized expressions print as `Grouping(expr)`, where `expr` is the expression enclosed in parentheses (as an AST node, obviously).
-Token objects will print as `Token(kind, lexeme)`: an example for the number 2 would be `Token(Integer, '2')`
+Token objects will print as `Token(kind, lexeme)`: an example for the number 2 would be `Token(Integer, '2')`.
+Function calls print like `Call(name, args)` where `name` is the function name and `args` is a `seq[AstNode]` representing the function's arguments

 ## Example